 If you are an international or EU applicant and English is not your first language, you should offer one of the University of Southampton's recognised tests in English language.
-Test scores must date from the last two years.
+For further information please visit our Entry Requirements page.

 Offers to EU students are made from the UK quota.

 Please visit our How to Apply page for details on our Selection Process.

 This page contains specific entry requirements for this course.
 Find out about